My Painting, Dante in Oakland is featured in the Contemporary Art Magazine page 103- Check it out.

 Dark purple background where leaves were supposed to be falling on water instead became the backdrop for a forest and then a log in a small stream.
 The idea went into the redevelopment stage and has been silent for many years.

-The reason for the original idea, which didn’t include the wren, was how the ghosts of past autumns rise and fall beneath the surface of the water.
-It is probably the reason I started painting water in the first place, like the night sky there is something mysterious about the two different planes that react-the surface, the darkness beneath and the light above.
+The original idea, which didn’t include the wren, was how the ghosts of past autumns rise and fall beneath the surface of the water.
+It is how I started painting water, like the night sky there is something mysterious about the two different planes that react-the surface, the darkness beneath and the light above.

 The next pastel is still a work in progress-it is capturing light on the water and how the sun appears bluish beneath the white but there is no ability to look directly at it, I wanted the viewer to feel the feeling of squinting the eyes to look at the scene.